Eutolmius Tatianus: Initial career

-The family of Eutolmii originated in Syria; Tatian was born in Sidyma, son of Antonius Tatianus, praeses (governor) of Caria from c.
+The family of Eutolmii originated in Syria; Tatianus was born in Sidyma, son of Antonius Tatianus, praeses (governor) of Caria from c.
 360 to 364.
 He had a son, Proculus, who followed his footsteps into a political career.

 Tatianus began his career during the governorship of his father.
 Around 357 he was a lawyer, then he was assessor (legal counsel) of a governor, a vicarius, a proconsul and twice prefect.
 In the 360s he was praeses Thebaidos (governor of the Thebaid); between 367 and 370 he was praefectus augustalis in Egypt; from 370 to 374 he administered the Diocese of the East as comes Orientis and from 374 to 380 he held the office of comes sacrarum largitionum in the imperial financial administration.
 According to John of Nikiû, he built two stone gates with enormous labour for the passage of the Nile at a place called Abrakjun, likely near Alexandria.
 After working for a year under Theodosius I, Tatianus left his place to retire for the next eight years in Lycia; it is not clear whether it was due to the pressure of imperial favourites, brought by the new Emperor from the West.